WERE YOU DISCRIMINATED AGAINST AT WORK DUE TO YOUR RELIGION? CALL US TODAY!

 Proselytizing

-There are some religious faiths whose adherents are called upon to evangelize—to win converts to the faith.
-While some people understand that such proselytizing can only be done within reason, and certainly not at work, others feel restricted by no limitations.
+Some religious faiths whose adherents are called upon to evangelize—to win converts to the faith.
+While some people understand that such proselytizing can only be done within reason and certainly not at work, others feel restricted by no limitations.
 If a co-worker has befriended you and tried to gently coax you to attend church or a study group with them, their actions may be inappropriate but sincere.
-In this instance, you should simply express your non-interest.
+In this instance, you should express your non-interest.
 If they accept it and make no further attempt to talk to you about religion, then you can move on.

-If, however, the co-worker is persistent and if they enlist others to work on you, then you may have a serious problem.
-Unfortunately, this is not an uncommon problem in work settings in which people of the same faith have formed an informal network or study group.
-Such groups often target non-believers in ways that are not overly aggressive, but are nevertheless bothersome.
+However, if the co-worker is persistent and if they enlist others to work on you, you may have a serious problem.
+Unfortunately, this is not an uncommon problem in work settings where people of the same faith have formed an informal network or study group.
+Such groups often target non-believers in ways that are not overly aggressive but are nevertheless bothersome.
 If this kind of talk has become so persistent and distracting, it may rise to the level of harassment.

 The Moment Your Employer Becomes Liable

 Your employer has a legal obligation to take action once they have learned about the harassment.
 If the person harassing you is your supervisor, then you must take your complaint up their chain of command.
 Your company should have a complaints procedure that runs through the Human Resources department.
-If the harassment is allowed to continue and you are made to suffer as a result, then you will need to elevate the matter to a legal level.
+If the harassment continues and you suffer, you will need to elevate the matter to a legal level.

 Dealing with Religious Harassment

-However, there are those who interpret their religion in a more tribal fashion.
-They believe that you must be with them or against them, and they will take action to coerce you into their way of thinking.
+However, some interpret their religion in a more tribal fashion.
+They believe that you must be with or against them, and they will take action to coerce you into their way of thinking.
 If this is the kind of person you are dealing with and your employer does nothing to stop it, then you should contact a religious discrimination lawyer in Los Angeles.

 Protecting Your Right to Believe or Not to Believe